alexgibson/notify.js/README.md

 - Chrome
 - Safari 6

 Browsers that do not yet support the Web Notification API will simply report a console warning instead of showing a notification.
+This plugin will be kept up to date as more browsers add support for the API and as the spec changes.

 MIT License
 ---------------------------------------